Rethinking the Learning Paradigm for Facial Expression Recognition: Introduction

+Annotating such large-scale datasets by experts is labor-intensive and challenging.
+Consequently, crowdsourcing becomes increasingly popular.
+Since the crowdsourced annotations are essentially a rating distribution for each sample, a typical way to leverage them is to convert them into a one-hot label by simple voting~\cite{barsoum2016training} or thresholding~\cite{li2017reliable} and then use it for a fully-supervised model training.
+Since crowdsourcing usually yields subjective and ambiguous annotations, the above label conversion may yield ambiguous results as shown in Figure~\ref{fig1}, and the subsequent model training inevitably leads to sub-optimal FER models.

+Therefore, recent work has started exploring how to learn with noisy labels.
+A typical solution is to derive a label distribution from the one-hot label and rely on distribution learning~\cite{wang2020suppressing, she2021dive}.
+However, this is limited since a potentially correct label may be assigned a relatively low weight, constraining the possibility of overriding the original, noisy label.

+To address the above limitation, in this paper, we rethink the existing training paradigm of FER and propose to use weakly-supervised rather than the fully-supervised training.
+Concretely, we model FER training as a \textit{Partial Label Learning (PLL)} problem~\cite{cour2011learning}, where a set of candidate labels is derived from the one-hot ground truth label.
+This new paradigm avoids relying solely on a single label that is potentially noisy.
+An important design in our PLL method is to adopt Masked Image Modeling (MIM)~\cite{he2022masked} for model pre-training.
+This is in line with the consensus in PLL research that a higher-quality feature representation leads to a better PLL method~\cite{DBLP:journals/corr/abs-2201-08984,DBLP:conf/nips/LiuD12,zhang2016partial,lyu2019gm}.
+The use of the Vision Transformer (ViT)~\cite{dosovitskiy2020image} in MIM particularly helps learn the local facial action units and global facial structures in various expressions~\cite{he2022masked}.

-In this paper, we propose to treat the label disambiguation process as querying the confidence of the correlation between each category label and features.
+Moreover, in order to address the high inter-class similarity, we propose to treat the label disambiguation process as querying the confidence of the correlation between each category label and features.
 Specifically, inspired by DETR~\cite{DBLP:conf/eccv/CarionMSUKZ20}, we propose a decoder-based label disambiguation module.
 We leverage learnable label embeddings as queries to obtain confidence in the correlation between features and the corresponding label via the cross-attention module in the Transformer decoder.
 Finally, we integrate the encoder of the ViT backbone, and the Transformer decoder-based label disambiguation module to build a fully transformer-based facial expression recognizer in the partial label learning paradigm.
-Our contributions are summarized as follows: